 Cases of TSE disease found in goats from passive surveillance in Great Britain have been recorded since 1993.
-The European Union active surveillance programme started in January 2002.
+The UK started active surveillance in goats in January 2002.

 In active surveillance, the number of sheep sampled in the testing programme has varied each year.
 It has always included: